joshuabootcamp/Project1josh/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly robusted , in addition to restricting access to the network.
+Load balancing ensures that the application will be highly avalible  in addition to restricting access to the network.

-What aspect of security do load balancers protect? ddos attack and being overloaded What is the advantage of a jump box? this allow for securce conncetion to network via encrpytion keys as jumpbox only has acsess to the web
+What aspect of security do load balancers protect? ddos attacks from being overloaded
+What is the advantage of a jump box? this allow for quick and easy setup of dockers and ansble this will also add layer of security by using a ssh conntion thanks scurity network rules

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the security rules and system users.
 - What does Filebeat watch for? filebeat moniter logs data